webiny/docs.webiny.com/docs/developer-tutorials/admin-app-menu.md

 The `render` function on line `8` receives a `Menu` component as a parameter, all you need to do is create a few elements using that component.

-Prop `route` on line `12` demonstrates why having named routes is useful - here we simply reference the route by its name without even thinking about the actual URL.

  ## Using with security
  To only show menu items to users who are authorized to see them, we have exposed a `hasRoles helper function which will check user's roles for you: